vapor-community/HTMLKit/Sources/HTMLKit/HTMLKit.docc/Framework/Components/Collection.md

 # Collection

-A component that collects and arranges collection items horizontally.
+A component to collect and arrange collection items horizontally.

 ## Declaration